antonfirsov/docs/2017/04-Apr/week4/2017-04-25-week-in-dotnet.md

 * [What is NullReferenceException?
 Object reference not set to an instance of an object](https://stackify.com/nullreferenceexception-object-reference-not-set/) by Matt Watson.
 * [Void-Free Style in C# 7.0](https://programming.lansky.name/void-free-style/) by Lukáš Lánský.
 * [A tricky bit of code](https://ayende.com/blog/177889/a-tricky-bit-of-code?Key=cf4f6f86-90ca-495c-bb4f-b686c17f8055) by Ayende Rahien.

+F#
+--

+The [F# weekly](https://sergeytihon.wordpress.com/category/f-weekly/) is taking a break this week, but F# links will be back next week.

 Xamarin
 -------